react18-tools/treeshakable/README.md

 ![Treeshakable](./treeshakable.webp)

 Treeshakable is a comprehensive library designed to unlock the full potential of React 18 server components.
-It provides customizable loading animation components and a fullscreen loader container, seamlessly integrating with React and Next.js.
+It is a universal library designed to enhance any state management library with full tree-shaking capabilities.
+This optimization ensures efficient state management and reduces package size by facilitating shared state even when importing components from separate files.
+Not only that, it also improves performance by avoiding redundant state creation steps.

+✅ Universal Compatibility: Works with various state management libraries.

+✅ Tree-Shaking Optimization: Enables full tree-shaking for efficient code splitting and reduced package size.

+✅ Shared State Management: Facilitates shared state across different imports, preventing the creation of multiple stores.

-✅ Fully Treeshakable (import from `treeshakable/client/loader-container`)
+✅ Create fully Treeshakable (import from `treeshakable/client/loader-container`)

 ✅ Fully TypeScript Supported

-✅ Leverages the power of React 18 Server components
+✅ Leverage the power of React 18 Server components

 ✅ Compatible with all React 18 build systems/tools/frameworks